CS4Kids/teachers-site/docs/teachers/ch1.md

  - White

  Conditions in blocks allow your code to
-  - run faster
+  - Run faster
-  - help you create lists
+  - Help you create lists
-  - <span class="highlight">help you make decisions</span>
+  - <span class="highlight">Help you make decisions</span>

 ---